The Palm Beach Kennel Club County Amateur is not your average local golf tournament.

 Daniel Berger, 20th in the world rankings, didn’t win the County Am, but he finished second to Nicklaus in 2008.

 As a 15-year-old.
-Brooks Koepka, runaway winner in last month’s U.S. Open, also played in the County Amateur, which was first held in 1976.
+Brooks Koepka, the runaway winner in last month’s U.S. Open, also played in the County Amateur, which was first held in 1976.

 This highly regarded event isn’t just about Palm Beach County anymore.
 This weekend, for the first time, the PBCGA’s signature tournament will be held in Martin County at spectacular Sailfish Point Golf Club in Stuart.
 The 54-hole event runs Friday through Sunday.